HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Experimental Results

-We make the observation that an HSS-based accelerator can achieve dual-side speedup with easy workload balancing by supporting multi-rank HSS operands with alternating dense ranks, \eg, weights with C$\textsubscript{1}$(dense)$\rightarrow$C$\textsubscript{0}$(2:4) and iacts with C$\textsubscript{1}$(2:4)$\rightarrow$ C$\textsubscript{0}$(dense).
-When processing such workloads, the SAF at each rank only needs to perform dense-sparse intersections.
-In specific, for Rank1, skipping can be performed by intersecting C$\textsubscript{1}$(2:4) in iacts with C$\textsubscript{1}$(dense) in weights. for Rank0, skipping can be performed by intersecting C$\textsubscript{0}$(2:4) in weights with C$\textsubscript{0}$(dense) in iacts.
+With the alternating dense ranks, both operands are never sparse at the same rank; therefore, the SAF at each rank only needs to perform dense-sparse intersections.
+For instance, for C$\textsubscript{1}$, skipping can be performed by intersecting C$\textsubscript{1}$(2:4) in iacts with C$\textsubscript{1}$(dense) in weights.
+For C$\textsubscript{0}$, skipping can be performed by intersecting C$\textsubscript{0}$(2:4) in weights with C$\textsubscript{0}$(dense) in iacts.
 Such dense-sparse intersections by nature lead to a perfectly balanced workload~\cite{GoSPA}.
+We refer to the accelerator design that supports dual-side HSS as the \emph{dual structured sparse operands (DSSO)} design.

-To implement such a design for workloads with dual side structure sparsity (DSSO), we enhance the \designName's PE to allow skipping based on either operand by adding a simple 2:1 muxing logic, referred to as \designName\_DSSO.
-Fig.~\ref{fig:case_study} compares the processing speed of the original \designName \ design and \emph{\designName\_DSSO} when a workload with operand A (weights) with C$\textsubscript{1}$(dense)$\rightarrow$C$\textsubscript{0}$(2:4) and operand B that follows C$\textsubscript{1}$(2:{2$\le$H$\le$8})$\rightarrow$C$\textsubscript{0}$(dense).
+Fig.~\ref{fig:case_study} compares the processing speed of \designName \ and \emph{DSSO} for workloads with operand A (weights) with C$\textsubscript{1}$(dense)$\rightarrow$C$\textsubscript{0}$(2:4) and operand B that follows C$\textsubscript{1}$(2:{2$\le$H$\le$8})$\rightarrow$C$\textsubscript{0}$(dense). \emph{DSSO} demonstrates interesting trade-offs compared to singled-sided HSS.
+As shown in Fig.~\ref{fig:case_study}, \textbf{\emph{DSSO} achieves 2$\times$ better processing speed compared to \designName \ for the commonly supported sparsity degrees.} However, since \emph{DSSO} requires one rank to be dense to enable perfect workload balancing, there are fewer sparsity degrees supported for operand B.

-As shown in Fig.~\ref{fig:case_study}, \textbf{\emph{\designName\_DSSO} achieves 2$\times$ better processing speed compared to \designName \ for the commonly supported sparsity degrees.} However, since \emph{\designName\_DSSO} requires one rank to be dense to enable perfect workload balancing, there are fewer sparsity degrees supported for operand B by the design.
-In addition, although existing works have shown that it is possible for DNNs with DSSO to maintain accuracy~\cite{s2ta, DASNet-iact-pruning, NM_iact_pruning}, DNNs with DSSO may still require more advanced pruning techniques to recovery accuracy compared to single HSS operand DNNs.
+As currently proposed, the HighLight design does not naively support the dual-side HSS configuration.
+Specifically, HighLight does not discuss the hardware support needed to prune and compress the output activations of each layer into the desired HSS format.
+In addition, although existing works have shown that it is possible for DNNs with dual structured sparse operands to maintain accuracy~\cite{s2ta, DASNet-iact-pruning, NM_iact_pruning}, such DNNs may still require more advanced pruning techniques to recover accuracy.
+Thus, there remain many interesting research questions to answer regarding complete dual-side HSS support in both hardware and pruning algorithms.